Andres04Machado/Student_Outcome_Classsification/README.md

 We tried to improve each individual model as much as possible before combining them‬ into a final ensemble model.
 This consisted of tuning each model’s hyperparameters.
 We used‬‭ the weighted F1 score as our metric because of our class imbalances.
 Below is a summary of‬‭ the results of hyperparameter tuning each model:‬

 - <ins>Logistic Regression</ins> : The most substantial opportunity‬‭ for hypertuning this model is‬ manually adjusting the impact of a regularization term, in order to prevent overfitting to‬‭ the training data.
-We found that after hypertuning with GridSearchCV, the L1 penalty is‬‭ optimal for our Logistic Regression model which promotes sparsity in our coefficients.‬‭ The optimal parameters included a C value of 10, maximum iterations of 500, and using‬‭ the ‘saga’ solver instead of ‘liblinear’.
+We found that after hyperparameter tuning with GridSearchCV, the L1 penalty is‬‭ optimal for our Logistic Regression model which promotes sparsity in our coefficients.‬‭ The optimal parameters included a C value of 10, maximum iterations of 500, and using‬‭ the ‘saga’ solver instead of ‘liblinear’.
 The weighted F1 score for our optimal model is‬ 0.73.
 However, although overall model accuracy increased, the predictions for the‭ Enrolled class still lagged behind.‬
 - <ins>Support Vector Machine</ins>: The Support Vector Machine‬‭ allows the use of different kernel‬ functions, rather than the default radial kernel.
 It also permits adjustment of the‬ parameter C, which controls the penalty of margin violations and thus affects the width of‬ the margin.
 We found that after hypertuning with GridSearchCV, we found that a C value‬ of 10 was optimal.
 Also, the radial kernel remained as the best kernel and leaving the‬ ‘gamma’ parameter as ‘auto’ made the model optimal.
 The weighted F1 score for our‬‭ optimal model was also 0.74.
 - <ins>Naive Bayes</ins>: Due to the nature of the algorithm, there was not much flexibility to tune‬ the Gaussian Naive Bayes model.
 For this reason, we decided to simply pass it through‬‭ with default parameters to the later modeling processes.